christianhofmanncodes/youtube-playlist-generator/README.md

 See `CONTRIBUTING.md` for ways to get started.

 You can report any issues and are welcome to create pull requests.
-Please use the labels accordingly: `bug` for bugs, `documentation` for improvements to the documentation and `enhancement` for feature requests.
+Please use the following labels:

+- `bug` for bugs,
+- `documentation` for improvements to the documentation _ `enhancement` for feature requests

 ### Translations